DuncanRitchie/blog/src/content/posts/2022/html-elements.md

 	margin: 0.3333em 0 0;
 }

-/* <meter> & <progress> elements contain pseudo-elements that are difficult to style consistently across browers.
+/* <meter> & <progress> elements contain pseudo-elements that are difficult to style consistently across browsers.
 Instead, I’ve decided to hide as much as I can, and use a linear gradient to fill the bars to the required proportion.
 Firefox still shows a green pseudo-element for the bar, which is a bit irritating but I haven’t been able to fix it. */